echechulina/Chechulina_E_FIP/README.md

 # Portfolio Site of Elena Chechulina
 Hello!
 On this site you can see my work, done as a web developer and designer.
 The portfolio is still under development.
-You can follow the process in the roadmap.
+You can follow the process in the roadmap, that you can find in the files folder.

 # Notes:
 main.js doesn't work in Google Chrome yet, use Safary to access portfolio.